-His books include Angler: The Cheney Vice Presidency, (Los Angeles Times Book Prize, New York Times Best Books of 2008), Contending with Kennan: Toward a Philosophy of American Power, and (as co-author) In the Nation’s Service: Seventy-Five Years at the Woodrow Wilson School.
-He is a senior fellow at The Century Foundation, where he is focusing his research on surveillance and privacy for a book to be published by Penguin Press.
+His books include Angler: The Cheney Vice Presidency, (Los Angeles Times Book Prize, New York Times Best Books of 2008), Contending with Kennan: Toward a Philosophy of American Power, In the Nation’s Service: Seventy-Five Years at the Woodrow Wilson School (co-author) and the forthcoming Dark Mirror: Edward Snowden and the National Security State.
+His research focus is surveillance, security and privacy.

-Since June 2013, he has been writing stories for The Washington Post about the National Security Agency documents provided to him by former NSA contractor Edward Snowden.
+In 2013 and 2014, he led The Washington Post's Pulitzer Prize-winning coverage of the National Security Agency after receiving an archive of NSA documents from Edward Snowden.
 He had previously worked for The Post from 1988 to 2010, serving tours as legal, military, diplomatic and Middle East correspondent.
 His professional honors include two Pulitzer Prizes, a George Polk Award, a Henry Luce Award and Harvard's Goldsmith Prize for investigative reporting.
 Gellman graduated with highest honors from Princeton and earned a master's degree in politics at University College, Oxford, as a Rhodes Scholar.